textlint/textlint/docs/txtnode.md

-# TxtNode interface
+# TxtAST interface

-Parse text to AST(Abstract Syntax Tree)
+TxtAST is define AST(Abstract Syntax Tree) for processing in textlint.

 ## What is AST?